-How Kids Use Instagram in 2019 — Part 1: Decoding DMs
+What Does DM Mean?
+How Kids Use Instagram in 2019

 While there’s a wide assortment of how-to articles on the web — including ours! — that teach you how to set parental controls, we wanted to discuss in detail just how Instagram is used by kids today, as well as why.
 When parents can understand the app better, they’ll be in a better place to understand their kids, too.

 This is the first in an epic three-part series discussing the threats and realities of Instagram.
-In this post, we’re going to focus on the features (and dangers) of direct messages, or as your kids call them, “DMs.”
+What does DM mean?
+Or how about what does DMs mean?
+DM stands for "direct message."
+DMs would be the plural form “direct messages.”
+In this post, we’ll focus on the features (and dangers) of direct messages, or as your kids likely call them, “DMs.”

 Instagram IS a photo-sharing app — but it’s unique in that it’s a social media platform disguised as a photo app.
 Instagram is the most popular social media for teens, with 72% of 13- to 17-year-olds using it.
 And though kids love to share photos on social media, they also love to talk.
 And on Instagram, most of this talking happens through DMs.